-To our knowledge, we are the first to provide a segmentation solution based on a hashing technique.
-This approach leverages the need to optimize over a high dimensional space. \\
+To our knowledge, we are the first to provide a segmentation based on hashing.
+This approach leverages the need to optimize over a high-dimensional space. \\

 Despite the success of region proposal methods in detection, they have in turn arisen as the main computational bottleneck of these approaches.
 Yet unlike the latter, hierarchical structures derived from the UCM are in comparison inexpensive to compute and store.
-While we continue to use a very fast region-based convolutional neural network (R-CNN) to solve the detection task, we propose to solve the segmentation problem by exploring efficiently the space generated by a hierarchical image representation.
+While we continue to use a very fast region-based convolutional neural network (R-CNN) to solve the task of detection, we propose to solve the problem of segmentation by exploring efficiently the space generated by a hierarchical image.